Food and Shopping

 ‘Second-hand’ or ‘thrift stores’ – sell used clothing, furniture, books and other items at lower prices.

 Dollar stores – stores that sell a variety of items at low costs, often less than 4 dollars.

 Farmers’ markets – outdoor and indoor, where local farmers and artisans sell fruits, vegetables, and other goods.

 Garage sales (also referred to as yard sales) and flea markets – informal sales of used items that are held outside homes, apartment buildings or in large open areas.
 Yard sales usually take place on weekends.
 Anyone can put on a yard sale.
 A rummage sale is similar to a garage sale but is often held in churches, with all of the money going to the church or charity.

 Restaurants and Food

 Peterborough has a great selection of restaurants.
-You can choose from Canadian-style pubs and restaurants offering local cuisine to a wide variety of international cuisines including Italian, Indian, Chinese, South Asian, Mexican, Japanese and Belgian, to name just a few.
-Check out the restaurants at Zomato and the Peterborough Restaurant Guide.
+You can choose from Canadian-style pubs and restaurants offering local cuisine to a wide variety of international cuisines, including Italian, Indian, Chinese, South Asian, Mexican, Japanese and Belgian, to name just a few.
+Check out the restaurants in the Peterborough Restaurant Guide.